TheJacksonLaboratory/diachromatic/docs/mapping.rst

 The independently mapped reads are written to two temporary SAM files, whereby the order of read records in the truncated FASTQ files is retained by using bowtie2's option ``--reorder``.
 In the next step, Diachromatic iterates simultaneously over the two SAM files.
-Pairs for which at least one read could not be mapped uniquely are discarded, and all other pairs are futher subdivided into valid and artefactual read pairs.
+Read pairs for which both reads can be mapped uniquely are paired, i.e. the two SAM records for single-end reads are combined into one paired-end record with appropriate SAM flags reflecting the relative orientation of the reads.

 Categorization of fragments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Paired read pairs are futher subdivided into valid and artefactual read pairs.
+In order to understand how Diachromatic determines whether a read pair is valid or artefactual, it is important to think
+through the formation process on the fragment level.
 Hi-C fragments arise from cross-linked chromatin that is processed in three successive experimental steps:
 *restriction digest*, *re-ligation* and *shearing* (see illustration below).
-It is important to understand these steps
-in order to understand how Diachromatic determines whether a read pair is valid or artefactual.

 .. figure:: img/fragment_formation.png
     :align: center